 Make eye contact with someone in the audience, speak to that person, then move on to another, then another, pick a person from on side, then the other, also from front to back. - 3.
-If no mic is present, project your voice as if speaking to someone at the back of the room. - 4.
+If no mic is present, project your voice as if speaking to someone at the back of the room.
+"Say it Loud Say it Proud" - 4.
 Take note of your audience's engagement, are they engaged, smiling, laughing, nodding heads... - 5.
 Smile and speak clearly, modulate your tempo for emphasis.